 The mission of ‘Project Help India’ is to bring love, hope, dignity and purpose to the poor.
 Our vision is to focus on education, nutrition, health and ultimately human rights, so that individual lives are impacted, empowered and restored.
 ‘Project Help India’ seeks to bring about community change and generational transformation.
 ‘Project Help India’ seeks to grow in its impact and influence in the lives of people and communities, with a goal to ultimately expand into other towns and places of need.

-- continue to investigate and develop a strategy how we can purchase a property in the heart of Kotdwara (for our HQ)
+Our other big goal is to continue to investigate and develop a strategy how we can purchase a property in the heart of Kotdwara (for our HQ).

 What is your New Year Resolution?

 For me as I head into 2020, helping the poor will be one of my resolutions.
 Whether you agree with the concept of new year’s resolutions or not, might you resolve to be committed to supporting ‘Project Help India’ in 2020?
 We are an organisation that really is committed to making a difference in the lives of people, and I hope to can see that we operate with great intentionality and integrity.
 Your donation goes directly to our projects with minimal admin fees.
 It is important to us that you feel connected to our story, so that the stories of lives of people impacted by poverty in India, intersect with your story too.

 Relationships are our ultimate priority

 'Project Help India’ is all about friendship, learning and growing from each other.
 As we bring love, hope, dignity and purpose to these beautiful people, your life will be changed too.
 We are very mindful that the people we work alongside are the marginalised and vulnerable – this is our way of helping the poorest of the poor, this being exactly what ‘Project Help’ represents and stands for.

 During this countdown to Christmas, can you help me to help others?